 The holiday season is approaching!
-For some it’s the Christmas season, for others it’s the time of year for shopping!
+For some it’s the Christmas season, for others, it’s the time of year for sales shopping.
 Retailers are getting excited with the prospect of packed stores and some are a little worried they are not prepared for the seasonal rush.

 As News.com.au reported: “Overall retail sales are expected to spike 35 per cent next month, up 5.5 per cent from last year […].”
 This is tremendous and retailers should plan accordingly to take advantage of the seasonal rush.

 According to IBIS World/ABS the winners in the seasonal spike are:

 - Liquor stores with an almost 60% spike in December

 - Department stores will see a 94% surge in spending

 - Electronic Goods will see 56% growth in spending

 - Footwear Accessories should have a 77% spike